lawsonro3/hfm_integration_demonstration_plan/plan.md

 * The demos and validation studies in this functional area should be with integrated capabilities.
 For example, the ABL-only simulations/validation should be done in the ABL area.
 Please work with other areas to reconcile overlaps.

-Response: Myra will coordinate with the ABL team to address this comment
+Response: Stable and unstable precursors simulations/development will be performed in the `ABL Functional Area`

 * Add task on pursuing/developing NDA with Siemens for validation collaboration, or as coordination with related projects.